ChenSi521/youtube-bb-modified/README.md

 ②When a movie can't be parsed by ffmpeg, it's 'yt_id' will be stored in './error-ffmpeg-yt_id.txt'.

+Usage：

+You only need replace it's 'youtube_bb.py'(https://github.com/mbuckler/youtube-bb/youtube_bb.py) by 'youtube_bb.py' of this repository.

 The use-method of code isn't changed anyway.